-- (1) Deposit accounts "due to" other depository institutions that are overdrawn (report in Schedule RC-C, part I, item 2, "Loans to depository institutions and acceptances of other banks"). - (2) All noninterest-bearing balances that the reporting bank's trust department maintains with other depository institutions. - 1.b Interest-bearing balances.
+- (1) Deposit accounts "due to" other depository institutions that are overdrawn (report in Schedule RC-C, part I, item 2, "Loans to depository institutions and acceptances of other banks"). - (2) All noninterest-bearing balances that the reporting bank's trust department maintains with other depository institutions. - Interest-bearing balances.
 Report all interest-bearing balances due from depository institutions whether in the form of savings or time balances, including certificates of deposit, but excluding certificates of deposit held for trading.
-Include balances due from commercial banks in the U.S., other depository institutions in the U.S., Federal Home Loan Banks, banks in foreign countries, and foreign central banks.
+Include balances due from Federal Reserve Banks (including reserve and excess balances, but excluding clearing balances), commercial banks in the U.S., other depository institutions in the U.S., Federal Home Loan Banks, banks in foreign countries, and foreign central banks.
+Include the fair value of interest-bearing balances due from depository institutions that are accounted for at fair value under a fair value option.